• Skip to primary navigation

 • Cool the loaf ENTIRELY.
 Don’t wrap or cover your banana bread until it has cooled ALL THE WAY to room temperature.
 If you jump the gun, you risk creating a layer of condensation, which will then rain down on the loaf and make it soggy.

 • Consider slicing it before freezing.
 If you slice the loaf before freezing, you can pop out a single slice at a time whenever the craving hits.
 To reheat a single slice, pop it directly in the toaster oven or microwave.
+Or you can thaw banana bread in the fridge overnight.
 Easy peasy!

 Do I need to refrigerate banana bread?